Deregistration from the Sex Offender Registry

 Petitions: Denials and Acceptance

 Your Petition may get denied or you may receive a Notice of Hearing where you will have the chance to argue your case before the Court.
 At a hearing to discontinue sex offender registry you will have the opportunity to show the court your successful completion of your deferred sentence and your successful integration within your community.
 The Judge will listen to your reasons for deregistration as well as listen to any of the prosecuting attorney’s objections.
 Preparing for the hearing can be time consuming and stressful.
-Having an attorney by your side ensures that someone is there to be an advocate for you.
+Having a sex crime defense lawyer by your side ensures that someone is there to be an advocate for you.

 The Bussey Law Firm, PC has the experience to help you with your Petition to Discontinue Sex Offender Registration.
 Let us help you determine if you meet the requirements for deregistration and file a Petition on your behalf.
 Call us today at (719) 475-2555 to begin your deregistration process.